The sustainable reporting directive CSRD: what does it mean for you?

 • Standards for all sectors: for all businesses covered by the CSRD directive.

-These include the basic standards (ESRS 1 and ESRS 2) and the 10 standards divided into the topics environment, social, and governance.
+These include the general standards (ESRS 1 and ESRS 2) and the 10 standards divided into the topics environmental, social, and governance.

 • Standards by sector: these are not yet known.